 What are custom static self cling stickers and labels and what can I use them for?

-Despite a lack of adhesive, it’s surprising how well printed static cling window stickers actually work!
-The almost rubber-like nature of the material means that as soon as you apply it to any window, it instantly ‘sticks’ down without sliding.
-It will stay put for years, even in rain, but it can be effortlessly removed simply by peeling it off residue-free.
+Despite a lack of adhesive, printed static cling window stickers work well.
+The almost rubber-like nature of the material means that as soon as you apply it to any window, it ‘sticks’ down without sliding.
+It will stay put for years, but it can be effortlessly removed by peeling it off residue-free.

-This makes static window clings ideal for a number of different uses where standard adhesive is more of a hindrance than a help.
+This makes static window clings suitable for a number of different uses.
 For example, they’re ideal for short-term promotion (such a window displays) where they may only need to be stuck down for weeks, days, hours or even minutes.

 Low tack uses a special adhesive which sticks just like static cling, but can be removed with no adhesive residue.
-We recommend low tack stickers over static cling for the following reasons:
+We highly recommend low tack stickers over static cling for the following reasons:

 1).
 Up to 50% cheaper

 Static cling is a far more expensive material.
 With low tack adhesive material, you’ll have the same results up to 50% cheaper which could save you hundreds of pounds.

 The special adhesive can be peeled away with no leftover glue – just like static.